Equity and Inclusion

 Students come from 74 zip codes and 45 school districts.

 Over $3 million in financial aid awarded annually.

-13 named scholarships for students entering grades 6–12.
+18 scholarships awarded for students entering grades 6–12.

 Student Involvement Opportunities